monowai/flockdata.org/ab-engine/README.md

 The concepts and calls are explained in the [Audit Service Call Wiki](https://github.com/monowai/auditbucket/wiki/Audit-Service-Calls)

+Please see our [PostMan API gist](https://gist.github.com/monowai/8077021)  for a quick and conenient way of making REST calls to AuditBucket.

 ## Dependencies
 Only mandatory dependency is REDIS as at this time.
 Install this separately.
 We assume you are running all of this on your developer workstation on default ports.
 If this is the case, then you are good to go